wp-plugins/mobile-client-detection-plugin/readme.txt

 == Description ==

-In case the mobile version of your blog shall have a different layout or if you need to load alternate CSS/JS files for a specific browsers:
+In case the mobile version of your blog shall have a different layout or when it’s required to load different versions of CSS/JS code.:

 This plug-in can overload template files and theme directories - by the detected platform.

 And it can provide query_vars 'platform' & 'browser' for creating multi-device templates.

-It can also be very helpful when it’s required to load different versions of CSS/JS code.

 Currently it can detect the following mobile platforms:
-1. Android Phones (Android 1.x & 2.x)
-2. Android Tablets (Android 3.x & 4.x)
+Android Phones (Android 1.x & 2.x), Android Tablets (Android 3.x & 4.x),
-3. Blackberry
-4. iPad, iPhone, iPod
-5. IE mobile
-6. Kindle
-7. SymbianOS
-8. PalmOS
-9. webOS
-10. GoogleBot mobile.
+Blackberry, iPad, iPhone, iPod, IE mobile, Kindle, SymbianOS, PalmOS, webOS, GoogleBot mobile.

 It also can detect several desktop platforms (e.g. Internet Explorer) so it's quite handy for fixing things for specific user-agents